Last Updated on

-How often a baby falls ill may vary.
-As a baby’s immune system is in the developing stage, he needs extra care.
+Babies have a developing immune system, and hence they need extra care apart from your daily TLC.
 Babies who are exposed to day-care environments are susceptible to more germs and therefore are prone to sickness more often.
-However, any baby can fall sick.
-Look out for the following and speak to your baby’s paediatrician immediately if the condition seems severe.
+However, any baby can fall sick, which is why, you need to be on guard, almost always.
+Look out for the following signs in your baby and consult a doctor immediately if the condition seems severe.

-If your baby’s body temperature is 99.5° F or higher, the chances are that he may have an infection.
+If your baby’s body temperature is 100° F or higher, the chances are that he may have an infection.
 Take your baby to a doctor in case of a fever, especially if he is under three months of age.
-A fever sometimes even accompanies growth milestones like teething.
-If your baby is teething, then having a fever is normal.
-Check for the signs of teething by rubbing your fingers on his gums.
+A fever sometimes even accompanies growth milestones like teething or can be associated with persistent crying or dehydration due to less milk intake.
+If your baby is teething and his temperature is less than 101° F, then it is considered normal.
+Anything higher, take him to a doctor.
+You can also check for the signs of teething by rubbing your fingers on his gums.
 This way you will understand whether or not you need to take your baby to a doctor.

 Usually, all newborns have a yellow trace over their skin for the first week or two because their liver is not fully developed yet.
 Nevertheless, you can check to see if the yellow colour appears as soon as the baby is born.
 Also, if the colour is on the palms or soles, consulting a doctor would be the wisest choice.
 You can tell the difference by pressing his sole for a couple of seconds with your thumb to see if the colour returns.
 See if it is yellow or pink.
 If it is yellow, your baby might be sick.